 Performance Measures - Include performance measures, as well as workload indicators, that reflect each departments major activities and how they are connected to the City Council's Vision Elements and Objectives.
 Workload measures also indicate the amount of work that has been done in the past and projected workload levels for the current and future years.
 Performance measures may also include productivity indicators.
 Productivity indicators reflect how well a program is performing its activities to meet the needs of the public and the organization.
 They should measure productivity, effectiveness, efficiency, or the impact of a service provided.
-While workload indicators indicate "how much" activity the department is performing, productivity indicators should be able to be tracked with a reasonable amount of time and effort.
+While workload indicators indicate "how much" activity the department is performing, productivity indicators identify "how well" the department is performing.
+These indicators should be able to be tracked with a reasonable amount of time and effort.